krivenko/libcommute/doc/loperator/intro.rst

   power iteration or Lanczos algorithm for sparse eigenproblems.
 In the latter case, one must act with the operator on a state at each step of the iterative diagonalization scheme.

+There is also an option to :ref:`find invariant subspaces <space_partition>` of the Hamiltonian to reduce the numerical cost of the diagonalization procedure.
+The :cpp:class:`mapped_basis_view` state vector adapter can be acted upon by linear operators defined in the full Hilbert space, while saving memory by storing only the part of a state vector belonging to a certain invariant subspace.